-You must comply with regulatory standards and the Australian Qualifications Framework when issuing qualifications and statements of attainment.
-This includes requirements about prescribed information you must record on qualifications, statements of attainment and records of results.
+You must comply with regulatory standards and the Australian Qualifications

+Framework when issuing qualifications and statements of attainment.
+This includes requirements about the prescribed information that must be recorded on qualifications, statements of attainment and records of results.

 Further information